 Just a little bit larger in terms of size and shape than a USB memory stick, this loupe for examining precious gems opens to reveal three magnifying lenses of, variously, 10x, 20x and 30x strengths.
 While it's small enough to slip into a top pocket, it’s not so small that's it's fiddly to operate.
 Best of all, the three LR44 batteries required to power its LEDs are included, as is a leather effect ‘travel sleeve’.

-Offering a magnification range from 1x to 3.5x, thanks to five detachable goggle-like lenses, this head-worn unit keeps your hands free – very useful whether you’re extracting teeth, building a Spitfire out of matchsticks, or valuing precious stones.
+Offering a magnification range from 1x to 3.5x, thanks to five detachable goggle-like lenses, this head-worn unit keeps your hands free – very useful whether you’re building a Spitfire out of matchsticks, soldering an electronic gadget, or valuing precious stones.
+We have found this loupe invaluable for all manner of DIY and crafting tasks around the home.

 Another hands-free, head-mounted loupe, this doesn’t cost much more than the Fancii option (above), or weigh much more than it either.
 Like that model, this Carson headset comes with an adjustable fabric headband and LED lamp.
 Here, though, it's removable, allowing it to act as a free standing light source if necessary.